jpadilla/django-rest-framework-jwt/README.md

 If you store `user_id` differently than the default payload handler does, implement this function to fetch `user_id` from the payload.

 ### JWT_RESPONSE_PAYLOAD_HANDLER
-Attach additional data to the auth login response such as the currently logged in User.
-Accepts the User object as argument.
+Responsible for controlling the response data returned after login or refresh.
+Override to return a custom response such as including the serialized representation of the User.

+Defaults to return the JWT token.

 Example:
 ```
-def jwt_response_payload(user):
+def jwt_response_payload_handler(token, user=None):
-    serializer = UserSerializer(user)
     return {
+        'token': token,
-        'user': serializer.data
+        'user': UserSerializer(user).data
     }
 ```